ehsong/mood-metric/README.md

 ### Applying Mood Metric on Slack Conversation Data

 The metric was applied to an actual slack conversation data, which consisted around 5K messages.
 For the detailed preprocessing and application of the metric, please see the notebook [here](https://github.com/ehsong/mood-metric/blob/master/mood_classification_notebook.ipynb).
-The notebook also includes where I played around the threshold for classifying 'unclassified' mesages, depending on the normalized score I obtained for each message.
+In this notebook, I played around the threshold for classifying 'unclassified' mesages, depending on the normalized score I obtained for each message.
 The baseline was 3%, which refers to the percentage of the messages that could not be classified due to words that did not match with the messages.

 ### Comparing Performance Against NRC